AlexaJosse/Nodejs-API-Project/README.md

 This API is in development and it purpose is my training.

-In this branch, I used Promises for /users URL.

-# About this version
+# About this branch
-This version includes all character and season management URL.
+This branch includes all character and season management URL.
 It also includes an authentication system.

 Arrow Functions and Callbacks were used for the development of this branch.